ranfysvalle02/vanilla-agents/README.md

 **The Memory: Conversation History Management**

 As our AI assistant interacts with users, it's crucial to remember past conversations.
-This memory allows the assistant to provide context-aware responses.
 We create a `ConversationHistory` class to manage this memory, storing it either in a local list or a MongoDB database for more persistent storage.

 **The Skills: Tools and Tasks**